-We've secured £1.3 million to Titford Pools in Oldbury.
+We've secured £1.3 million to regenerate Titford Pools in Oldbury.

 We're working in partnership with the European Regional Development Fund, Highways England and Sandwell Metropolitan Borough Council to improve the water quality and encourage wildlife back to the Titford Pools in Oldbury.